nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Increment / Decrement current stock in your inventory

-Increase or decrease your stock for a particular item in the inventory
+Increases or decreases your stock for a particular item in the inventory

 **Steps**